MicrosoftDocs/msteams-docs/msteams-platform/samples/app-templates.md

 :::row-end:::

-## Emergency Button App
+## Emergency Button Power &#9734;

-The Emergency Button Power App can be used by organisations who are using Microsoft Teams to enable any set of users to request assistance from supervisors.
-Features include:
+The Emergency Button Power app can be used by organizations that are using Microsoft Teams, to enable any set of users to request assistance from supervisors.
+This app includes various features, such as:
 -   Requesting assistance on different categories from a Power App
--   Notifications sent to requestor informing them of who has been assigned
+-   Notifications sent to requestors informing them of who has been assigned
--   Notifications sent to assigned supervisor informing them of who needs assistance
+-   Notifications sent to assigned supervisors informing them of who needs assistance
--   Audit trail held in SharePoint site
+-   Viewing audit trails held in SharePoint
--   And many more.

 [Get it on GitHub](https://github.com/OfficeDev/microsoft-teams-apps-emergency-button-app)